ltrgoddard/thesis/temp.markdown

 [^260]: Prynne to Riley, 15 September 1967.

 [^261]: A brief contemporary analysis of Labour policy over welfare
-    selectivity is provided by Alan Watkins, ‘About-turn on welfare’, *The Spectator* (22 June 1967), pp. 3–4.
+    selectivity is provided in Alan Watkins, ‘About-turn on welfare’, *The Spectator* (22 June 1967), pp. 3–4.

 [^262]: An idea of Prynne’s general attitude towards government